About Us

 2023-2024 Org Chart

-The New England Water Works Association (NEWWA) is the affiliated organization of New England Water Works Association, Inc. and the New England Section of the American Water Works Association.
-We are a membership organization for those working or interested in the drinking water profession.
+Founded in 1882, the New England Water Works Association, Inc. (NEWWA) is the regional, independent, member-driven association that serves the drinking water profession across the six New England states (CT, MA, ME, NH, RI, and VT).
 Headquartered in Holliston, Mass., we bring together water utilities, consultants, manufacturers, vendors, regulators, academia, and other interested parties to network, educate, and advocate.

-NEWWA, Inc. is a not-for-profit (501c3) member organization incorporated in the Commonwealth of Massachusetts.
+NEWWA is a not-for-profit (501c3) member organization incorporated in the Commonwealth of Massachusetts.
 We are accredited by the International Association for Continuing Education and Training and hold hundreds of courses each year for those working in the water works profession.
-In addition, we host two major conferences and several specialty symposia each year.
+In addition, we host two major conferences and several specialty symposia annually.
 Built around networking, our strength is our membership who volunteer on our vast number of committees to produce products, information, and courses.

 NEWWA's Vision